oliver-almaraz/jetson_face_recognition_audible/README.md

 ]
 ```

-And finally, after making Python recognize the known faces (or an unknown one) when the appear in the video live feed, we pass it's name to the voice engine:
+And finally, after making Python recognize the known faces (or an unknown one) when they appear in the video live feed, we pass it's name to the voice engine:
 ```python
 ###################################################
 # PASS THE RECOGNIZED FACE'S NAME TO PYTTSX3      #